anissa218/subgroups_bias_mit/README.md

 # Subgroups Matter for Robust Bias Mitigation

-Code for [paper](https://arxiv.org/abs/2505.21363) accepted to ICML 2025.
+This repository contains the code for the ICML 2025 [paper](https://arxiv.org/abs/2505.21363) **"Subgroups Matter for Robust Bias Mitigation."**

-Bias mitigation models forked and adapted from [MEDFAIR](https://github.com/ys-zong/MEDFAIR/blob/main/): fairness benchmarking suite for medical imaging.
+NB: Bias mitigation models forked and adapted from [MEDFAIR](https://github.com/ys-zong/MEDFAIR/blob/main/): fairness benchmarking suite for medical imaging.

 ## Introduction

-This is the repository for the ICML 2025 paper "Subgroups Matter for Robust bias Mitigation".
-In this paper, we seek to understand whether subgroup definition may be contribute to the recently observed failures of bias mitigation methods.
+This repository contains the code for the ICML 2025 paper **"Subgroups Matter for Robust Bias Mitigation."**

+In this work, we seek to understand whether subgroup definition may contribute to the recently observed failures of bias mitigation methods.
 We conduct a comprehensive evaluation of state-of-the-art bias mitigation methods across multiple vision and language classification tasks, systematically varying subgroup definitions, including coarse, fine-grained, intersectional, and noisy subgroups.

-Our results reveal that subgroup choice significantly impacts performance, with certain groupings paradoxically leading to worse outcomes than no mitigation at all.
-Our findings suggest that observing a disparity between a set of subgroups is not a sufficient reason to use those subgroups for mitigation.
-Through theoretical analysis, we explain these phenomena and uncover a counter-intuitive insight that, in some cases, improving fairness with respect to a particular set of subgroups is best achieved by using a different set of subgroups for mitigation.
-Overall, this paper highlights the importance of careful subgroup definition in bias mitigation and presents it as an alternative lever for improving the robustness and fairness of machine learning models.
+Our key finding is that **subgroup choice strongly influences fairness and generalisation**, sometimes harming performance more than applying no mitigation at all.
+We highlight the importance of careful subgroup definition in bias mitigation and present it as an alternative lever for improving the robustness and fairness of machine learning models.

-We provide the code to reproduce the experiments from the paper, including how to generate the biased datasets, how to train a baseline model, how to train the bias mitigation models with different subgroups, and how to calculate the KL divergence between each weighted training distribution and the unbiased test distribution.
+This repo includes:
+- Code to generate biased datasets and different subgroups
+- Training code for ERM and bias mitigation baselines
+- Tools to measure KL divergence between training/test distributions
+- Scripts to reproduce all plots from the paper

 ## Quick Start